pentacleai/pentaclecss/src/pentacle-css/readme.md

 A super simple css framework written in sass.

-Designed to provide a very clean layout that just works.
+Designed to provide a clean layout with as little code as possible, that just works.

 Fira font is included and self-hosted, hence the file size.